mattallen-it/iam-infrastructure-labs/README.md

 ---

-This project simulates a real-world enterprise Identity and Access Management (IAM) environment for Monroe Redstone Technology Group (MRTG).
+This project simulates a structured enterprise Identity and Access Management (IAM) environment for Monroe Redstone Technology Group (MRTG).

-The lab series demonstrates how identity systems are built, secured, and managed using Active Directory, including:
+The lab series demonstrates how identity infrastructure is deployed, governed, and secured using Active Directory, with emphasis on policy enforcement, role-based access control (RBAC), and auditability in regulated environments.

 - Role-based access control (RBAC)
 - Organizational Unit (OU) design